jimy-byerley/numcy/proposal.md

 ## class buffer

-Sort of ndarray, but 1-dimension only to allow append capabilities.
+Sort of ndarray, but 1-dimension only to allow append capabilities with dynamic memory allocation.

 #### Readonly members: